k-katarzyna/Appliances_Energy_Prediction/README.md

+This project aims to develop a predictive model using multivariate time series.

 ## Project structure
-This project aims to develop a predictive model using multivariate time series.\
-It is organized as follows:
+The project is organized as follows:

 1. Exploratory data analysis (main insights presented in the *0_data_exploration.ipynb* notebook).
 2. Experiments (detailed in the *1_experiments.ipynb* notebook)
     * Determination of reference points.
     * Feature engineering:
         - time-based features, with selected features undergoing various transformations,
         - binary features to signify specific conditions identified through data analysis,
         - lagged and windowed features for the target variable and others,
         - marking anomalies detected by IsolationForest,
         - interaction features for weather and house microclimate,
         - recursive feature elimination.
    * Sample weighting.
 3. Utilities designed for this project are located in the *src* module.
 4. Experiments were tracked with MLflow, using a local SQLite database as the backend (*mlruns.db* file).
 Examples of MLflow run artifacts can be found in the *mlruns/* folder, specifically those of the best model so far.